Emily Blitz, PsyD

 In addition to my private practice, I have supervised doctoral interns at an APA-accredited community mental health internship that provides comprehensive, trauma-informed care to primarily underserved and high-need neighborhoods.
 I have also served as an Associate Professor at the Chicago School of Professional Psychology, where I taught graduate courses on Organizational Psychology, clinical supervision, and professional practice.

-I call Chicago home and I have lived in the Chicago area for over 10 years.
+I lived and practiced for over a decade in Chicago, where I completed my graduate training and established my practice.
 Outside of work, I enjoy connecting with family and friends, experimenting with seasonal new recipes (I have an ever-growing collection of cookbooks), diving into a good mystery novel, or spending time outside.

 Contact Me